-The first, prolific championship reign of Muhammad Ali, which saw him defend his title eight times in two years, had, regrettably, always been more about politics than sports.
-Shortly after becoming champion with an upset victory over Sonny Liston in 1964, the man the world knew as ‘Cassius Clay’ revealed his membership in The Nation of Islam and changed his name.
+The first, prolific championship reign of Muhammad Ali, which saw him defend his title eight times in two years, had, regrettably, always been as much about politics as sports.
+Shortly after becoming champion with an upset victory over Sonny Liston in 1964, the man the world knew as ‘Cassius Clay’ revealed he was a member of The Nation of Islam and then changed his name.
 In 1966 he refused to be drafted into the military, citing his religious beliefs and opposition to the Vietnam War.
 The heavyweight champion of the world was already a pariah and a lightning rod of controversy.
 Now, for most, he was a disgraced draft dodger.

 There was little in the way of buzz or excitement for Ali vs Folley.
-It didn’t help that, unlike some challengers, the Texas native was always respectful, never badmouthing the champion or calling him by his birthname as others had.
+It didn’t help that, unlike some challengers, the Texas native was always respectful, never badmouthing the champion or calling him by his birth name as others had.
 He even went out of his way to publicly thank Ali for giving him a title shot; after all, no one else had.
-But the political side of things came to the rescue and brought some renewed interest to the match when the military issued Ali a summons for April 11th and the champion talked up the possibility, soon to be proven correct, that the impending showdown with the draft board meant his career might be on ice for a while.
+But the political side of things came to the rescue and brought some renewed interest to the match when the military issued Ali a summons for April 11th.
+The champion then talked up the possibility, soon to be proven correct, that the impending showdown with the draft board meant his career might be on ice for a while.

 “This may be the last chance to see Muhammad Ali in living color,” he declared.
 “So if you have always been wanting to see me, you better come to the Garden.”